 Scheduled posts are exactly what they sound like - they’ve already been written and are waiting to be automatically published at the date and time you specified.
 Tap on Scheduled to view or make modifications to any scheduled posts.

-To create a new post, tap the + icon to open the post editor.
-There are just a couple of options here: Build, which includes all the elements you can add to a blog post (link to article about elements), and Options, which will allow you to set preferences for comments, schedule the publish date, and more.
-Once you’ve written your post, you can publish it to your site or save it as a draft to finish later.
-To save a post, tap the X in the upper left - the post will automatically be saved to Drafts.
+To create a new post, tap on New Post to open the post editor.
+There are just a couple of options here: Build, which includes all the elements you can add to a blog post, and Options, which will allow you to set preferences for comments, schedule the publish date, and more.
+Once you’ve written your post, you can publish it to your site by tapping Publish on the upper right, or save it as a draft to finish later.
+To save a post, tap Done in the lower left and then tap Save Draft (or Discard Draft if you want to permanently delete the post).

 Like posts, comments have a few different statuses: